-See the appendix for an example of a simple one-page letter explaining that the CCP complies with all relevant laws and has the support of the municipal shelter and city or county elected officials.
+See the appendix for examples of documents explaining that the CCP complies with all relevant laws and has the support of the municipal shelter and elected officials.

 These are the private companies that offer residents “feral cat” removal services for a fee, often dropping off the cats at the local shelter, where they are likely to be killed.